Best Fishing in Oregon

 Timing Your Trip – Don’t Miss the Opener

-Trout fishing is good from the get-go at Hagg Lake, which is heavily stocked early in the year and throughout spring.
-ODFW also has been known to stock huge brood trout in the late for the opener, so there often are some steelhead-sized fish along with plenty of pan-sized trout.
+Trout fishing tends to be good early in the season, beginning when ODFW starts heavily stocking the lake in late winter throughout spring.
+ODFW also has been known to stock huge brood trout in the early season, so there often are some steelhead-sized fish along with plenty of pan-sized trout.

 “It’s like nothing you’ve ever heard,” Klaumann said of the excellent fishing for huge trout.
 “You have to experience it yourself.”

 Hagg is capable of producing decent trout catches all season for anglers who learn the lake, but trout fishing certainly slows during the heat of summer and picks up again when the water cools in fall.
-Also, the state recently has planted large numbers of keeper-sized hatchery trout during the fall, making for outstanding catches at a time when there are relatively few anglers on the water.
-Many of these fish are likely to survive for the next year's fishery.
+Also, the state recently has been planting large numbers of keeper-sized hatchery trout during the fall, making for outstanding catches at a time when there are relatively few anglers on the water.
+Many of these fish are likely to survive the winter and be available into the following year.

 Where to Catch Them – Stay Shallow and Near Shore Early

-To go after the brooders in the early weeks of the season, stick to shallow water.
+To go after the brooders, stick to shallow water.
 Even bank anglers often cast too deep, cautioned Klaumann, who figures the finny new arrivals are still accustomed to life in shallow hatchery ponds.

 Much of the shoreline is accessible, and the hot spots tend to vary according to stocking schedules and fish circulation patterns.
 Popular access points are available near both boat ramps, both ends of the dam, picnic areas and a disabled-access fishing pier near Boat Ramp C on the northwest side of the lake.